jmcnamara/XlsxWriter/dev/docs/source/working_with_memory.rst

         for row in range(0, row_max):
             worksheet.write(row, col, some_data)

-Another optimisation that is used to reduce memory usage is that cell strings aren't stored in an Excel structure call "shared strings" and instead are written "in-line".
+Another optimization that is used to reduce memory usage is that cell strings aren't stored in an Excel structure call "shared strings" and instead are written "in-line".
 This is a documented Excel feature that is supported by most spreadsheet applications.
 One known exception is Apple Numbers for Mac